HackLinux/e8/readme.md

 I think writing my own compiler from scratch might be even faster in the end.

-The E8 architecture is pretty simple, so it might be pretty easy to port clang to E8 using LLVM.
+The E8 architecture is pretty simple, so it might be pretty easy to port clang or Rust to E8 using LLVM.
 I am not sure though, but might worth a try.

 ## Install